What Is The Difference Between Lust And Love? Lust Vs. Love

 To be considered love, there are some characteristics that your love for another person has to meet.
 Here are a few that you should recognize in your relationship:

 - Undeniable Attraction Towards The Other Person

 As we stated at the beginning of this article, there is a big difference between love and sexual attraction.
 For this characteristic, we don't necessarily mean physical attraction, although that is necessary for a relationship.
 We are talking about your attraction to little things that your partner does.
-For example, maybe you fall in love every time your significant other laughs or every time they forget something that they needed to do.
+For example, maybe you feel silly every time your significant other laughs or every time they forget something that they needed to do.
 When you're in love, you will also feel attracted to your significant other no matter what they look like at that moment.

 - You're Willing To Give More Than Take

 When we love someone, we want to give them the world.
 We want to help them reach their goals and their dreams so that we can see that sparkle in their eyes when they finally have what they want.
-When you're not in a relationship that involves, you will be missing this very important characteristic, and you will see that you are still willing to take from that other person rather than give to them and provide more value to their life.
+When you're not in a relationship that involves this, you will be missing this very important characteristic, and you will see that you are still willing to take from that other person rather than give to them and provide more value to their life.

 - You Develop A Deep Connection